Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/usage.rst

 In the case of (numbered) image **sequences**, you have a choice:

-- **Directory**:
+Directory
    :kbd:`RMB` right-click on a directory name, and all files in that directory will be brought in as part of the image, in sort order, one image per frame
-- **Range**:
+Range
    Navigate into the directory and right-click and drag over a range of names to highlight multiple files.
-  You can page down and continue right-click-dragging to add more to the selection
+   You can page down and continue right-click-dragging to add more to the selection Batch
-- **Batch**:
    Shift-right-click selected non-related stills for batch processing; each image will be one frame, in sort order, and can be a mix of file types (jpg, png, exr, etc.)
-- **All**:
+All
    Press *A* to select/deselect All files in the directory.

 When you click the *Select <whatever>* button, the window pane will switch back to VSE, and the strip will be rubber-banded to your mouse.
 You cannot load multiple movies at the same time by right-clicking them;
 no movies load if you right click them.
 Right-clicking only works for images.

-.. note:: Error: The selected file is not a movie or FFMPEG support not compiled in!

-   means that the file is not a movie that Blender can recognize, or **you selected with the wrong button**.
-   You get this error message because you *right* -clicked on a movie file, OR you don't have a codec that can decode the avi file.
-If it's the latter, find a codec so you can play the file outside of Blender, and then you will be able to load it.
-   If it's the former, you must left-click to select movies.

 In order to add items to the VSE, left-click for movies, left-click for single images, or right-click and drag for image sequences.